Zest-studi-o/bookzone-v2/TESTING.md

     -The first section contains inputs for details, for the user to fill in;<br>
     -The validation of these values is very strict to prevent errors when generating the tables section.
 The following rules are being checked:
     * All the fields must be filled.<br>
-    * The Date value should not be less than the current day;<br>
-    * The user must choose from the available time slots provided. <br>

     - If the validation is complete, and the user submits the form, a successful feedback in a form of a button message is provided<br>